 Students must meet the Academic Proficiency Standards as outlined in the Student Handbook.
-Undergraduate students with a cumulative BMCC GPA below 2.0 will be placed on academic warning.
-Students put on SAP warning will be notified in writing of their status and informed of the deficiency requiring correction to be removed from SAP warning.
-Students in good academic standing or on SAP warning are eligible for financial aid; however, failure by the student(s) on SAP warning to raise their GPA to the minimum 2.0 level after the semester of SAP warning will be placed on financial aid suspension.
-Students on SAP suspension are not eligible for federally sponsored financial aid programs.
+Undergraduate students with a cumulative BMCC GPA below 2.0 will be placed on academic probation.
+Students put on probation will be notified in writing of their status and informed of the deficiency requiring correction to be removed from probation.
+Students in good academic standing and on academic probation are eligible for financial aid; however, failure by the student(s) on academic probation to raise their GPA to the minimum 2.0 level after a semester of academic probation will result in financial aid suspension.
+Students on academic suspension are not eligible for federally sponsored financial aid programs.

 Transfer credits will not be considered in the cumulative BMCC GPA calculation.
+This standard will be reviewed at the conclusion of each semester by the registrar.